-For plasmid DNA extraction, the lysis has to be a lot more subtle than simply chewing up the cell wall with enzyme or bashing it with glass beads.
-The (virtually) universal method for plasmid DNA extraction was invented by Birnboim and Doly in 1979 (and was explained by Bitesize Bio in 2008!)
+For plasmid DNA extraction, the lysis has to be a lot more subtle than simply chewing up the cell wall with enzymes or bashing it with glass beads.
+Birnboim and Doly invented the (virtually) universal method for plasmid DNA extraction via alkaline lysis in 1979.

-The plasmid DNA is recovered in the supernatant and can now be ethanol precipitated for a crude prep or cleaned up using phenol-chloroform or a spin filter based prep.
-If you are using a spin filter prep, the neutralization buffer will already contain guanidine salts so the lysate can be bound directly onto silica for further washing and elution.
-The pure DNA is fine for most everything from cloning to sequencing.
-If the plasmid is to be used for transfection, anion-exchange purification is a better choice to remove the endotoxin, although endotoxin removal is available using faster silica based purification also.
+Plasmid DNA in the supernatant can then be ethanol precipitated or cleaned up using phenol-chloroform or a spin filter.
+If you are using spin filter technology, the neutralization buffer will contain guanidine salts so the lysate can bind the silica directly for further washing and elution.
+The resulting DNA is pure enough for most downstream molecular biology applications.
+If you need the plasmid for transfection, anion-exchange purification is a better choice to remove contaminating endotoxin.
+Endotoxin removal is also possible using faster silica-based purification setups.

-Plasmid DNA is typically 3-5 kb and then the size is increased based on the insert.
-The type of origin of replication will affect how high the copy number will be per cell.
-A typical high copy number plasmid such as pUC or pBluescript should yield between 4-5 µg of DNA per ml of LB culture.
+Plasmid DNA is typically 3-5 kb, depending on insert size.
+The specific origin of replication present will influence the plasmid copy number per cell.
+A typical high copy plasmid such as pUC or pBluescript should yield 4-5 µg of DNA per ml of culture.

 To isolate high yields of plasmid DNA, use cultures in late log phase or early stationary phase.
 Prepare cultures using fresh single colonies and fresh selection antibiotic at the right concentration for plasmid maintenance.
 It is important not to overgrow bacterial cultures as this may result in gDNA contamination in the plasmid extract.